DarthSidM/Simple-http-web-server/README.md

 # Simple C HTTP Web Server

-This is a basic HTTP web server implemented in C. It serves static HTML content to clients over the local network and dynamically determines the IP address associated with a specified network interface.
+This is a basic HTTP web server implemented in C. It serves static HTML content to clients over the local network.
 ## Features

 - Serves static HTML content over HTTP.